8Ten10/8Ten10/README.md

 **8Ten10/8Ten10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+- 📫 How to reach me: kevintsafack@protonmail.com
+- 👯 I’m looking to collaborate on anything that can improve my skill set
 - 🔭 I’m currently working on ... getiing certified on RHCSA
 - 🌱 I’m currently learning ...
 Python
 - 👯 I’m looking to collaborate on ...